 The night before:

-- Mill the grain on the finest setting of your mill or measure out commercial whole grain flour of the various grains if you don’t mill your own.
+1. Mill the grains on the finest setting of your mill or measure out commercial whole grain flour of the various grains if you don’t mill your own.

-- Cube the cheddar, add a tablespoon of flour and toss with your fingers to separate the chunks.
+3. Grate the cheddar, add a tablespoon of flour and toss with your fingers to separate the shreds.
 Place in the fridge overnight.

-- Feed the levain 20 g of water and 20 g of wholegrain flour.
-Let that rise at room temperature for the night.
+5. Take 10 g of refrigerated starter and feed it 20 g of water and 20 g of wholegrain flour.
+Let that rise at cool room temperature for the night.

 Dough making day: